 Common priority evaluation methods and tool include:

-- A risk vs. reward analysis helping assess the potential risks of each project against the expected benefits;
+- a risk vs. reward analysis helping assess the potential risks of each project against the expected benefits;

-- Financial metrics such as ROI and NPV calculations that can be used to compare the anticipated benefits (such as increased sales or cost savings) with the estimated costs (in terms of money, time, and resources) of a project;
+- financial metrics such as ROI and NPV calculations that can be used to compare the anticipated benefits (such as increased sales or cost savings) with the estimated costs (in terms of money, time, and resources) of a project;

-- Resource mapping techniques, designed to assist in understanding the skills, tools, and budget that each project demands.
+- resource mapping techniques, designed to assist in understanding the skills, tools, and budget that each project demands.

 Combined, these techniques help IT managers objectively prioritize the projects that offer the best return—a critical first step.
-But to truly maximize impact, these processes should be integrated into a broader strategic portfolio management solution with IT-oriented capabilities, as delivering real value also requires optimizing execution through refined processes and methodology frameworks.
+But to truly maximize impact, these processes should be integrated into a broader strategic portfolio management solution with IT-oriented capabilities.

-Leveraging the right methodologies for your IT strategy
+2. Leverage the right methodologies for your IT strategy

-Much has been said and written about the benefits of Agile methodologies for project execution (quicker time-to-market, cost savings, improved customer satisfaction through regular feedback loops, and more).
 Unlike traditional project management approaches like Waterfall, Agile emphasizes iterative development, allowing teams to adapt quickly to changing requirements and deliver incremental value at each stage.
 This approach is particularly beneficial in software development, where technology and user needs evolve rapidly.

 That said, IT PMOs and CIOs shouldn’t limit themselves to Agile processes.
 Hybrid methods blending Waterfall and Agile methodologies have actually gained traction with business-oriented IT leaders.
 For instance, a company might use Waterfall for planning the larger phases of a project, while adopting Agile to iteratively develop the product within each stage.